Our Staff

 Education and Engagement Intern

-Islay Hayward is an Education and Engagement intern at the Conservation Council.
-She is entering her third year of Environmental Management at the University of New Brunswick, specializing in Wildlife Conservation.
+Islay Hayward is an education and engagement intern at the Conservation Council.
+She is entering her third year of environmental management at the University of New Brunswick, specializing in wildlife conservation.
 As the president of the Wetlands Conservation Society of New Brunswick, Islay is passionate about wetland restoration and biodiversity.
 She is also the incoming president of the Forestry and Environmental Management Undergraduate Society at the University of New Brunswick.

 Outside the office, you can often find Islay hiking, hammocking or sustainably collecting species for her herbaria with her friends.
 Islay is excited about working and learning in her role at Conservation Council, particularly with the Learning Outside program.